 If you have an inclination towards fitness, you must be aware of the term basal metabolic rate and how your body uses energy even at rest to help itself perform all the functions (such as working of organs) and biological processes.
-These processes don’t stop, I mean, does your heart stop beating when you are asleep?
-No, right.
+These processes don’t stop, I mean, your heart doesn’t stop beating when you are asleep, does it?

-Obviously, when you are awake your body will have to use more energy which is about 1 calorie per minute but even when you are asleep your body expends a total of 400-500 calories in one night of sleep.
-Now, good sleeping habits matter a lot, and what your habits are, determine how efficiently your body will function, and help you lose fat.
+Obviously, when you are awake, your body will have to use more energy, which is about 1 calorie per minute, but even when you are asleep, your body expends a total of 400-500 calories in one night of sleep.
+Now, good sleeping habits matter a lot, and what your habits are, determines how efficiently your body will function, and helps you lose fat.

 Less Sleeping Will Make You Fat

-We know, sleeping does aid fat loss but how does less sleep cause us to get more fat?
+We know, sleeping does aid fat loss, but how does less sleep cause us to get more fat?
 The answer is simple.
-When you sleep less, your body uses more energy to keep you awake and you will eventually feel hungry at some point.
-It is now when we consume snacks and even simple snacks like biscuits can give you around 150 calories even if you ate only 3 pieces.
+When you sleep less, your body uses more energy to keep you awake, and you will eventually feel hungry at some point.
+It is now when we consume snacks and even simple snacks like biscuits can give you around 150 calories even if you eat only 3 pieces.

-The best option will be to avoid waking till late hours and no matter how much a game or movie might seem tempting, you have to take control and sleep.
+The best option will be to avoid waking up till late hours and, no matter how much a game or movie might seem tempting, you have to take control and sleep.
 Just keep the fun for the next day.

 The Hormonal Game

 If muscle building is your goal, then you should never do anything that imbalances your hormones.
-This is because, when you sleep, your body releases hormones that promote recovery and you can say “muscle-building hormones”.
-You miss out on this, you will be changing the whole equation and the results will not be in your favor.
+This is because, when you sleep, your body releases hormones that promote recovery, and you can say “muscle-building hormones”.
+If you miss out on this, you will be changing the whole equation and the results will not be in your favor.